IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :lineno-start: 238
    :lines: 238-269
    :linenos:
+   :emphasize-lines: 15-23

-At this point the **exampleWidget.py** code is finished and ready to be used.
+At this point the **exampleWidget.py** code is finished and ready for use.

 Running the code as the main program (standalone)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^